 Everyone at the UCC wants you to have all the tools and support you need to be successful.
-Of course, if you have any concerns or needs regarding administrative support, please feel free to consult with the Interim Training Director, Susan Chamberlain and the Interim Assistant Training Director, Gretchen Anstadt.
-Claudia Navarro is the Clinical Director and Roberto Martinez is the Assistant Clinical Director; they are available especially for questions or support regarding clinically-related questions.
-Josh Newbury, as Interim UCC Director, is another good resource for administrative support and assistance.
+Of course, if you have any concerns or needs regarding administrative support, please feel free to consult with the Training Director, Angela Enno.
+In addition, Claudia Navarro is the Clinical Director and Roberto Martinez is the Associate Clinical Director; they are available especially for questions or support regarding clinically-related questions.
+Scott McAward, as Executive Director, is another good resource for administrative support and assistance.
 Your primary clinical supervisor is a resource for general consultation.
-Your clinical team leader should be consulted regarding team matters, intakes, crisis situations, and client disposition.
+Your clinical team leader should be consulted regarding team matters, initial consultations, crisis situations, and client disposition.

-Regarding assistance with technical or computer-related problems, contact the Student Affairs Support Network at: help@sa.utah.edu or at 801-585-0046.
-Josh and Claudia will be maintaining Titanium and should be consulted if you need technical assistance with Titanium or other computer/network issues.
+Regarding assistance with technical or computer-related problems, contact the help desk at 801-581-4000.

+Scott and Claudia will be maintaining Titanium and should be consulted if you need technical assistance with Titanium or other computer/network issues.

-In terms of secretarial or clerical support, JoAnn Kanegae is the long-time UCC Administrative Assistant and is the appropriate person to approach regarding questions about payroll and physical facilities (e.g., keys, office supplies, business cards, etc.) JoAnn is also the person who collects requests for secretarial work orders such as copying requests (if you prefer, you are also welcome to do your own copying).
-Scarlet Lajara Johnson and Marley Dominguez are available to assist you and your clients with front desk-related issues (e.g., rescheduling appointments, cancellations if you are out sick, etc.).
+JoAnn Kanegae, the long-time UCC Administrative Assistant, provides secretarial or clerical support, manages maintenance requests; and is the appropriate person to approach regarding questions about payroll and physical facilities (e.g., keys, office supplies, etc.) JoAnn is also the person who collects requests for secretarial work orders such as copying requests (if you prefer, you are also welcome to do your own copying).
+Scarlet Lajara Johnson and Lily Naden are available to assist you and your clients with front desk-related issues (e.g., rescheduling appointments, cancellations if you are out sick, etc.).
 Katy Riney is our Clinical Office Manager if you or your clients have questions about UCC front desk administrative matters (Katy says, "You can also call me Mom, Dog Walker, Dog Ma, Chef, Missy, or Ms kt").